Azure/azure-sdk-for-net/sdk/cosmosdb/Azure.ResourceManager.CosmosDB/src/autorest.md

 - rename-model:
     from: SqlRoleDefinitionCreateUpdateParameters
     to: CosmosDBSqlRoleDefinitionCreateUpdateData
-# TODO: rename for notebook.json when adding it back

 # add a missing response code for long running operation. an issue was filed on swagger: https://github.com/Azure/azure-rest-api-specs/issues/16508
 - from: swagger-document
   where: $.paths['/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.DocumentDB/databaseAccounts/{accountName}/notebookWorkspaces/{notebookWorkspaceName}'].put